ICGNU3/rhiz-prototype/replit.md

 ## Recent Changes
 - **June 27, 2025**: Complete OuRhizome Brand Removal completed
   - Removed all "OuRhizome" references from landing page for clarity and simplicity
-  - Updated navigation from "OuRhizome" logo to "Root Membership" with rocket icon branding
+  - Updated navigation header to use proper Root Membership logo with text branding
-  - Changed page titles from "OuRhizome" to "Root Membership" across login and email setup pages
+  - Changed page titles from "OuRhizome" to "Root Membership" across login, email setup, and base template
+  - Updated login page to display Root Membership logo and "Apply for Root Membership" CTA
   - Replaced team attribution from "OuRhizome Team" to simply "The Team"
   - Updated all copy references to use "our platform" instead of "OuRhizome delivers"
+  - Updated social media meta tags to use "Root Membership - Contact Intelligence" branding
   - Maintained technical infrastructure while removing confusing brand name that was hard to pronounce
   - Streamlined messaging to focus on "Root Membership" concept throughout user experience
   - Updated footer copyright to "Root Membership Program" for consistent brand-free positioning